onyangojerry/portfolio-react/README.md

 ---

 ## **Overview**
 This portfolio reflects my skills, experience, and passions.
-Here's what it includes:
+It includes:
 - A hero section introducing myself.
 - A sidebar showcasing my technical skills and course highlights.
 - Detailed sections like **About Me**, **Experience Timeline**, and **Projects**.
 - Clean and intuitive navigation to help visitors find what they are looking for.

-Explore the live version here: [**Bmmasi's Portfolio**](https://bmmasi.netlify.app)
+Explore the live version here: [**Bmmasi Portal**](https://bmmasi.com)

 ---